 NLU has a long-standing reputation for its education and administrator training programs, and is accredited by the National Council for Accreditation of Teacher Education (NCATE).

-Since 1886, we’ve trained thousands of Chicago-area teachers, and continue to graduate the majority of Illinois’ Golden Apple Award winners — one of the most prestigious teacher honors in the state.
+Since 1886, NLU has trained thousands of educators and continues to graduate the majority of winners honored by Illinois’ two Golden Apple Foundations with one of the most prestigious teaching and leadership honors in the state.
 Our faculty brings a wealth of practical experience and academic knowledge to the classroom, and our students are highly qualified — creating a unique depth to NLU’s Master of Education programs.

 Plus, NLU offers multiple entry and exit points in the program so you can combine full-time work with self-paced study.
 Our range of traditional, blended and online learning environments expand your study options even further.

 All applicants must meet NLU's general admission requirements as well as additional requirements specific to this program.
 Refer to the appropriate application checklist available online at nl.edu/applyonline.